Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 What is an overdose?

-Overdose can also happen when a user takes more of an opioid than their body is used to – possibly because they were recently in rehab and their tolerance is reduced, or because the drug is stronger than they thought (since heroin and fentanyl bought on the street are illegal, no one regulates their strength, or the substances used to cut them).
+Overdose can also happen when users take more of an opioid than their bodies are used to – possibly because they were recently in rehab and their tolerances are reduced, or because the drugs are stronger than they thought (since heroin and fentanyl bought on the street are illegal, no one regulates their strength or the substances used to cut them).

 Signs of an opioid overdose include slow breathing, blue lips and fingernails, cold damp skin, and shaking.
-It is critical that someone who is overdosing get immediate medical attention, as the person may die if left untreated.
-EMS and police personnel have access to drugs such as Narcan, which can counteract the effects of an opioid overdose.
+It is critical that someone who is overdosing gets immediate medical attention as the person may die if left untreated.
+Emergency Medical Services (EMS) and police personnel have access to drugs such as Narcan, which can counteract the effects of an opioid overdose.
 However, Narcan is not always effective.

 What is the Good Samaritan Law?